Adil-Solkar/qr-code-component-main/README.md

 ### What I learned

-1. How the **box model** works and how padding, borders, and margins affect layout
+1. How the **box model** works and how padding, borders, and margins affect layout.
-2. How to use **Flexbox** to center elements both vertically and horizontally
+2. How to use **Flexbox** to center elements both vertically and horizontally.
-3. How to apply **border-radius** for creating smooth, rounded corners
+3. How to apply **border-radius** for creating smooth, rounded corners.
-4. How to fit an **image** in it's Parent Container
+4. How to fit an **image** in it's Parent Container.

 ## Author